llvm/circt/docs/RationaleRTL-SV.md

 ### Implementation constraints

-Currently, MLIR restricts symbol resolution to looking in and downward though any nested symbol tables when resolving symbols.
+Currently, MLIR restricts symbol resolution to looking in and downward through any nested symbol tables when resolving symbols.
 This assumption has implications for verification, the pass manager, and threading.
 Until symbol references are more general, SV and RTL dialects do not define symbol tables for